 After-hours: call 311 and ask for Toronto Public Health | TTY: 416-338-0889 | Email: firstname.lastname@example.org

 *Hours subject to change.
 Check the City of Toronto’s COVID-19 webpage for up-to-date information.

-Effective July 7, 2020, wearing a mask or face covering is required in indoor public spaces in Toronto under the mandatory mask or face covering bylaw.
-Wearing masks or face coverings indoors helps keep our respiratory droplets to ourselves to prevent spreading germs to others.
+Note that wearing masks or face coverings indoors helps keep our respiratory droplets to ourselves to prevent spreading germs to others.